ESF:MPE_DET2 History of Economic Theory 2 - Course Information

 - Teaching methods

-- Lectures and class discussions on seminars based on pre-reading of primary sources
+- Lectures and on pre-reading of primary sources based seminars

 - Assessment methods

 - Credit requirements: active participation at seminars, written and oral exam.

 - Further comments (probably available only in Czech)